Performance Analysis of a Cooperative Wireless Network with Adaptive Relays: Introduction

 \subsection{Related work}

 Cooperative relaying is mostly considered at the physical layer, and is based on information-theoretic considerations.
 The classical relay channel was first examined in \cite{mul} and later in \cite{cov}.
-Recently cooperative communications have received renewed attention, as a powerful technique to combat fading and attenuation in wireless networks; e.g., \cite{send,lan}.
+Recently, cooperative communications have received renewed attention, as a powerful technique to combat fading and attenuation in wireless networks; e.g., \cite{send,lan}.
 Most of the research has concentrated on information-theoretic studies.
 Recent works \cite{PappasTWC2015,pap,sad,rong} shown that similar gains can be achieved by network-layer cooperation.
 By network-layer cooperation, relaying is assumed to take place at the protocol level avoiding physical layer considerations.

 In addition, random access recently re-gained interest due to the increased number of communicating devices in 5G networks, and the need for massive uncoordinated access \cite{Laya2014}.
 Random access and alternatives schemes and their effect on the operation of LTE and LTE-A are presented in \cite{Laya2014}, \cite{KoseogluTCOM2016}, \cite{LeungTWC2012}.
 In \cite{PopovskiSPL2017}, the effect of random access in Cloud-Radio Access Network is considered.
+A Markov chain model for the calculation of the average cooperation delay in persistent relay carrier sensing multiple access scheme is presented in \cite{alonso1}, while in \cite{alonso2} three on-demand cooperation strategies were proposed to manage the multiple relay access control problem to handle relay transmissions in an effective manner; see also \cite{alonso3}.
+An analytical cross-layer framework to model end-to-end metrics (i.e., throughput and energy efficiency), in two-way cooperative networks subject to correlated shadowing conditions is proposed in \cite{antonopoulos}.

-The characterization of the stable throughput region, i.e. the stability region, which gives the set of arrival rates such that there exist transmission probabilities under which the system is stable, is a meaningful metric to measure the impact of bursty traffic and the concept of interacting nodes in a network; e.g., \cite{LuoAE1999,Rao_TIT1988,szpa}.
+The vast majority of the related literature focused on the characterization of the stable throughput region, i.e. the stability region, which gives the set of arrival rates such that there exist transmission probabilities under which the system is stable.
+Clearly, this is a meaningful metric to measure the impact of bursty traffic and the concept of interacting nodes in a network; e.g., \cite{LuoAE1999,Rao_TIT1988,szpa}.
+In addition to throughput, delay is another important metric that recently received considerable attention due to the development of 5G and beyond networks and the rapid growth on supporting real-time applications, which in turn require delay-based guarantees; e.g., \cite{Laya2014,KoseogluTCOM2016}.